LSSTDESC/sn_pipe/docs/Metrics/snr_metric.md

 There are currently two ways of running this metric
  - use the script [run_metrics.py](usage_run_metrics.md)
- - use the notebook SNCadence.ipynb located in the notebooks directory.
+ - use the notebook SNSNR.ipynb located in the notebooks directory.

 ## Output analysis